scikit-hep/scikit-hep.github.io/pages/developers/packaging.md

 This completely changes your build process if you have Pip 10 or later.
-When this file is present, Pip creates a virtual environment, installs exactly what it sees here, then builds a wheel.
-It then discards the environment, and installs the wheel.
+When this file is present, Pip creates a virtual environment, installs exactly what it sees here, then builds a wheel (as described in PEP 518).
+It then discards that environment, and installs the wheel.
 This **a)** makes the build process reproducible and **b)** makes local developer installs match the standard install procedure.
-It also **c)** allows complete specification of the environment that `setup.py` runs in, so you can add packages that can be imported in `setup.py`.
+Also, **c)** the build requirements do not leak into the dev or install environments -- you do not need to have `wheel` installed in your dev environment, for example.
+It also **d)** allows complete specification of the environment that `setup.py` runs in, so you can add packages that can be imported in `setup.py`.
 You should *not* be using `setup_requires`; it does not work properly and is deprecated.
-If you want to have source builds that work in Pip 9 or earlier (not common), you can have it as a backup.
+If you want to have source builds that work in Pip 9 or earlier (not common), you should have dev instructions on how to install requirements needed to run `setup.py`.

-You can also use this to use a different build system, such as [Flit][].
-No Scikit-HEP packages currently use Flit since it does not allow binary packages and a few common developer needs, like editable installs, look slightly different in Flit, but its usage is not discouraged.
+You can also use this to select your entire build system; we use setuptools above but you can also use others, such as [Flit][] or [Poetry][].
+This is possible due to the `build-backend` selection, as described in PEP 517.
+No Scikit-HEP packages currently use these since they usually do not allow binary packages to be created and a few common developer needs, like editable installs, look slightly different (a way to include editable installs in PEP 517 is being worked on).
+Usage of these "[hypermodern][]" packaging tools are generally not found in Scikit-HEP, but not discouraged; all tools build the same wheels (and they often build setuptools compliant SDists, as well).

 ### Special additions: NumPy